How does the Blizzard select their Blizzard Elite and Fall rosters?

 Is cost a factor? ...

-Last year, we started the Blizzard Foundation - a non-profit organization.
+In 2016, we started the JP4 Foundation - a non-profit organization.
 Our mission is to help baseball players - not just Blizzard players - who are in need of financial assistance.
 We have also developed a college scholarship for graduating seniors and the Foundation also provides community service opportunities for all of our players.
 Last year alone, we awarded over $30,000 in assistance and aid to players from around Minnesota.

 We have never turned down a player because they couldn't afford it.